LuiseFreese/mermaid/docs/RELATIONSHIP_TYPES.md

 ## When You Might Want Parental Relationships

-Parental relationships provide stronger data integrity through cascade delete behavior.
+Parental relationships provide stronger data integrity through a cascade of delete behavior.
 Consider upgrading to parental relationships in Dataverse when:

 ### Strong Ownership Scenarios
 - **Account → Contact**: Account truly "owns" the contact